Care and maintenance

 REGULAR CARE AND CLEANING

 Regular cleaning and care of upholstered furniture with seat covers is important to maintain the appearance of the covers and extend their service life.
-Dust and dirt can cause the textile covers to discolour and wear out over time.
+By Dust and dirt the textile covers can become discolored and more worn over time.
 This also leads to a poorer indoor climate.
-We recommend cleaning upholstered furniture frequently with a hoover (at half suction power if necessary) - at least once a week.
+We recommend cleaning upholstered furniture frequently with a vacuum cleaner (at half suction power if necessary). at least once a week.

 STAIN REMOVAL

-If stains get onto the textile covers, you should remove them immediately.
+If any stains get onto the textile covers, you should remove immediately.

 • Stains from viscous or solid substances (e.g. candle wax or chewing gum) should first be scraped off the fabric with a blunt knife or spatula.

-• Vacuum dried stains first to remove loose material.
+• Vacuum dried stains with a vacuum cleaner first to remove loose material.

-• Spilt liquids should first be wiped up with a clean, absorbent cloth before treating the stain further.
+• Spilled liquids should first be wiped up with a clean, absorbent cloth before treating the stain further.

 Attention!

-• We always recommend that you first test the chosen cleaning agent on an invisible area of the textile cover before applying it to the stain.
+• We always recommend that you first apply the selected cleaning agents to the textile cover in an invisible place. try out, before applying it to the stain.

-• Do not press the cleaning agents on too firmly, as otherwise the top layer of fabric may be rubbed off or the foam backing damaged.
+• Do not press the cleaning agent too hard otherwise the top layer of fabric may be rubbed off or the foam backing damaged.

-• To avoid discolouration and matting of the microfibres in the textile cover, we recommend drying it with a hair dryer after cleaning.
+• To avoid discoloration and matting of the microfibres in the textile cover, we recommend drying it with a hair dryer after cleaning.

 • It is important that the fabric is completely dry before the furniture is used again.